 Arbitrators' independence and impartiality is regulated in Portugal.
 Firstly, arbitral tribunals are acknowledged by the Portuguese Constitution, which means that arbitrators are comparable to judges and must comply with similar duties of independence and impartiality.
 Secondly, Article 9, Paragraph 4 of the Portuguese Law on Voluntary Arbitration3 imposes duties on arbitrators, who must remain neutral (i.e., not be biased in any way) towards the parties, their lawyers, the dispute itself and, where the dispute is decided by more than one arbitrator, the arbitrator's co-arbitrators.
-Thirdly, as the concepts of independence and impartiality are not legally defined, guidance should be sought from general soft law and the International Bar Association (IBA) Guidelines on Conflicts of Interest, which play a significant role together with internal rules and guidelines published by arbitral associations and institutions.4
+Thirdly, as the concepts of independence and impartiality are not legally defined, guidance should be sought from general soft law and the International Bar Association (IBA) Guidelines on Conflicts of Interest, which play a significant role together with internal rules and guidelines published by arbitral associations and institutions.

 Intrinsically related to arbitrators' duties of independence and impartiality is their disclosure duty, meaning that an arbitrator must be transparent, neutral, independent and impartial in the sense that he or she should disclose any relations or potential conflicts of interest between the parties involved (the parties to the dispute, their legal counsel and any co-arbitrators).
-However, disclosure of any relationship that an arbitrator might have with a third party funder is only possible if the arbitrator becomes aware of the involvement of the third party funder in the dispute - and this is an area that, in the absence of specific regulation, remains unclear.
+However, disclosure of any relationship that an arbitrator might have with a third party funder is only possible if the arbitrator becomes aware of the involvement of the third party funder in the dispute.